 The inspiration for this dish came from a Mexican taqueria that I eat at all the time.
 They serve up a great mango slaw that is a little sweet, crunchy, and spicy.
 A healthy amount of cilantro (which I happen to love) and a zesty lime dressing round out the entire dish.
 This mango and jicama slaw is something a little different than your average summer slaw.

 - ½ teaspoon lime zest

 - 2 tablespoons apple cider vinegar

 - 1 small jicama, peeled and shredded

-- Whisk together the lime zest, lime juice, vinegar, and honey in a large bowl.
+- Whisk together the lemon zest, lemon juice, vinegar, and honey in a medium bowl.
 Season with salt and pepper, to taste.
-Add the mango, jicama, jalapeño, and cilantro and toss to combine.
-Cover and chill in the refrigerator for at least 30 minutes.
-Gently toss again before serving.
+Add the mangoes, jicama, and parsley and toss to combine.
+Cover and chill in the refrigerator until ready to use.

 I know that a lot of people are skeptical about cilantro.
 I think it is one of those things that you either love or hate.
 My brother thinks it tastes like soap, but I love how fresh and lemony it tastes.
 If cilantro isn’t your thing, you can either use less of it, or leave it out altogether.
 You could even try substituting flat-leaf parsley instead.
 It will still add a bit of freshness and color to the slaw.